How do the Japanese celebrate the Japanese New Year? Learn more about the foods, traditions and various customs observed during this festive holiday.

 December – Shiwasu

-After the house is cleaned, New Year’s decorations like Kado Matsu, (門松) are set up on both sides of front entrance.
+After the house is cleaned, New Year’s decorations like Kado Matsu (門松) are set up on both sides of the front entrance.
 They are made of pine and 3 bamboo stalks that are cut diagonally in different lengths.
 Pine boughs are symbolic of longevity and bamboo stalks are symbolic of prosperity.

 Kagami mochi is made of two round mochi, with the smaller mochi placed atop the larger mochi.
-A “daidai” Japanese orange is placed on top of the mochi along with leaves and other decorations.
+Roundness of mochi represents harmony in the family and mochi’s stretchy texture symbolizes hopes for longevity.
+A “daidai” Japanese orange is then placed on top of the mochi, along with leaves and other decorations.